measuredco/puck/CONTRIBUTING.md

 ### Other labels

-- **good first issue** - if you're new to contributing on Puck, this is a good palce to start.
+- **good first issue** - if you're new to contributing on Puck, this is a good place to start.
 - **opinions wanted** - we're looking for opinions on this ticket.
 Feel free to chime in with comments or suggestions.

 ## Contributing code